 In this guide, we’ve largely focused on iced coffee, as opposed to cold brew.
 You may think of these drinks as interchangeable, but there is an important difference between these two options.
 Before you can choose which model to buy, you’ll probably want to decide whether you prefer iced coffee or cold brew.

-Traditional iced coffee is simply hot coffee which has been cooled.
+Traditional iced coffee is simply hot coffee that has been cooled.
 This is a more traditional method of creating a summertime drink, and the result is often a brighter and more lively taste.

 As the name might suggest, cold brew is a preparation of coffee in which no heat is involved at all.
 To create cold brew, coarse grounds are left in water for a long time – usually 24 to 48 hours.
 The result is a highly concentrated, sweet concoction with very low acidity.